contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate

 At Fielding we follow the Read Write Inc programme.

-This assessment has provided us with your child’s reading level.
+We do a phonics assessment with each child, this provides us with your child’s reading level.

 Your child will receive a reading book.

-The type of ‘book’ your child receives will depend on their phonics knowledge.
+The type of ‘book’ your child receives will depend on their phonic knowledge.

 Some children will focus on learning the sounds of the alphabet.